-3. Criterion.
+- In both cases the conditions of the objective make it clear what the intent is.
+In order to avoid any confusion regarding your objective you should state the main condition under which the performance will occur. - 3.
+Criterion.
 The final component of an effective objective is the Criterion.
 The criterion is a description of the criteria for acceptance of a performance as sufficient, indicating completion of the objective.
 In other words, how well must it be done?
 Stating the criterion provides an achievement level or standard of success to the objective.
 The criterion you specify should be what you consider to be the desired or appropriate level of performance, not necessarily minimum level.

-Here's an example of an objective with criteria: Given a computer with word-processing software, be able to write a simple letter with no spelling, grammar, or punctuation errors.
+Sample: Given a computer with word-processing software, be able to write a simple letter with no spelling, grammar, or punctuation errors.
 (The criteria are that there should be no errors in the final letter).